 Structure Prediction and Validation

 For Boltz-1 predictions, input sequences were trimmed to transmembrane domain boundaries when exceeding 400 residues.
 Retinal was specified as all-trans-retinal without the aldehyde oxygen (SMILES code: CC=C(C)C=CC=C(C)C=CC1=C(CCCC1(C)C)C), allowing Boltz-1 to predict the covalent Schiff base linkage to the conserved lysine.
-Prediction accuracy was assessed by comparing each model to its experimental counterpart using the CEalign algorithm (window size = 8, maximum gap = 30) with a two-pass refinement procedure: an initial global alignment using all Cα atoms, followed by refinement restricted to residue pairs with inter-Cα distance ≤5.0 Å after the initial superposition.
-This excluded flexible regions with large structural divergence but did not exclude more than a few residues in intrinsically disordered loop and tail regions.
-Accuracy was quantified using three metrics: backbone Cα RMSD (overall fold accuracy), binding pocket RMSD (Cα atoms within 6.0 Å of retinal; local accuracy in the chromophore environment), and ligand RMSD (mean closest-atom distance between experimental and predicted retinal coordinates).
+Prediction accuracy was assessed by comparing each model to its experimental counterpart using the combinatorial extension alignment algorithm (Cealign)10.1093/protein/11.9.739 (window size = 8, maximum gap = 30) with a two-pass refinement procedure: an initial global alignment using all Cα atoms, followed by refinement restricted to residue pairs with inter-Cα distance ≤3.0 Å after the initial superposition.
+This excluded flexible regions with large structural divergence but did not excluderesidues outside intrinsically disordered loop and tail regions.
+Accuracy was quantified using three metrics: backbone Cα RMSD (overall fold accuracy), binding pocket RMSD (Cα atoms within 6.0 Å of retinal, the local accuracy in the chromophore environment), and ligand RMSD (mean closest-atom distance between experimental and predicted retinal coordinates).

 Structure Conservation Analysis

-Pairwise structural similarities were computed as Cα RMSD across TM 1–7 to generate a symmetric distance matrix.
+We aligned the shared TM bundle of all members of our dataset.
+Pairwise structural similarities -calculated using CEalign- were computed as Cα RMSD across TM 1–7 to generate a symmetric distance matrix.
 Our structure analysis leverages the conserved microbial rhodopsin fold by using the closest residue in each helix (TM1-TM6) and the Schiff-base lysine in TM7 as anchors.
-Structural alignment -using Cealign- was restricted to stretches of 3 turns in either direction from the anchors of each helix.
-This captured the conserved core TM bundle.
-Hierarchical clustering was performed using the weighted pair group method with arithmetic mean (WPGMA).
-Five structures exhibiting systematic alignment register shifts were identified as singletons; visual inspection confirmed preserved fold topology despite elevated RMSD values.
+We then performed hierarchical clustering.
 For each GRN position, two distance profiles were calculated: (i) side-chain distances, from heavy atoms to the nearest retinal atom, and (ii) Cα distances, from backbone Cα to the nearest retinal atom.
 Equivalent residue pairs for all pairwise alignments were stored to create the blueprint of the GRN-MR system.

 Generic Residue-Numbering System

 We developed the GRN-MR system by assigning numbers based on structural equivalence relative to a reference structure, 7BMH.
-This structure was selected based on its minimal mean RMSD to all other structures.
+This structure was selected based on its small mean RMSD to all other structures, while also not having any high error alignments amongst all structure comparisons.
 In the GRN-MR system, residues are numbered relative to the helix-specific anchors using the format <Helix>.<Position> (e.g., 3.49, 3.50, 3.51).
 After annotating the reference structure, we used the stored residue pair equivalences to assign GRNs to all other structures.
 The resulting preliminary GRN system was curated to correct alignment artifacts, including helix truncations and register shifts arising from the repetitive nature of α-helical structures.
 Then, the less conserved outer parts of the helices were annotated up until the end of the helices by determining helical residues based on phi-psi angles of the backbone.
 The non-helical loop regions and tails received systematic identifiers.

 Microbial Rhodopsin Sequence Search